Abi Miller

-Abigail Miller (born 25 November 2007) is a British track and road cyclist.
+Abigail Miller (born 25 November 2007) is a British track and road cyclist who rides for the UAE Development Team.
 She was a gold medalist at the 2025 UCI Junior Track Cycling World Championships and won two gold medals at the European Junior Track Cycling Championships in 2025.

 Early life

 Miller was born on 25 November 2007.
 She grew up in York and was educated at Fulford School.
 She began cycling at the age of seven with Clifton Cycling Club.

 Career

 She raced on the road with the Tofauti Everyone Active Majaco Team in 2024 and 2025.

 She set a world junior track record and won the gold medal at the 2025 European Junior Championships in Portugal in the Team Pursuit alongside Erin Boothman, Evie Smith, Phoebe Taylor, and Arabella Blackburn, beating Italy in the final, and in doing so setting a junior world record with a time of 4:20:376.
 Also at the championships, she won a gold medal in the Madison track cycling event alongside Boothman.

 She won the gold medal in the team pursuit with Boothman, Arabella Blackburn, Evie Smith and Phoebe Taylor at the 2025 UCI Junior Track Cycling World Championships in Apeldoorn, Netherlands in August 2025.
 She competed for Great Britain at the 2025 UCI Road World Championships junior women’s road race in Kigali, Rwanda in September 2025.

+Miller rode for UAE Development Team in 2026 and had her first victory at the elite level on 8 May 2026 competing in France at La Classique Morbihan.
+At the age of 18 years-old she had been the youngest rider in the race.
+In June, competing in the 2026 U23 time trial at the British national championships, Miller placed third overall.
+In July, she competed for England at the 2026 Commonwealth Games in Glasgow.